 The steep hills to the north of Sutton Poyntz mean that after only short periods of intense rain the increase in the flow of the River Jordan leads to scouring of the chalk river bed and loss of flora and fauna.
 For example, a mass of Water Crowfoot once thrived in the river opposite the Cartshed and provided habitat for invertebrates as well as food and cover for water voles which had burrows in the banks of Osmington Brook.
 The Water Crowfoot has declined significantly which also coincided with the end of reported sightings of water vole in the stream in the immediate area and along the Osmington Brook.
-The foul sewer in Plaisters Lane has also suffered uncontrolled overflows in the past onto the highway and private property.
-Despite the excess overflow outlet into the River Jordan the sewer also overflows in the valley leading to Osmington as the system is unable to cope with both foul effluent and surface water run-off present in the foul sewer.

 The Environment Agency identified much of Sutton Poyntz's historic core to be at a high risk of flooding.
 To improve the position, it therefore undertook extensive work designated the "River Jordan Alleviation Scheme".
 This work near Fisherbridge, "aims to provide flood protection to a maximum 1 in 100-year standard of protection."
-(47)
+(46)

 The UK Climate Change Projections (UKCP09) state that "River flood flows are projected to increase by 20% by 2050, and 30% by the 2080s.
-The increase in flows are likely to be seasonal, with an increase in winter of up to 20%, but a decrease for the rest of the year, particularly in the summer where flows could be reduced by 50 to 80% in some instances by 2050'.
+The increase in flows are likely to be seasonal, with an increase in winter of up to 20%, but a decrease for the rest of the year, particularly in the summer where flows could be reduced by 50 to 80% in some instances by 2050.
 Extreme rainfall intensity is likely to increase by 10% by the 2050's and 20% by the 2080's" (41).
 As a result, river flows, and hence heights, will be more volatile in the future and there is the potential for an increase in the number of dwellings at risk of flooding.
 To help avoid this and align with the Environment Agency projection of a 1 in 100 year event an increase in the amount of surface water runoff arising from within the village should be avoided and ideally reduced.
 Hence, where practicable, steps need to be taken to ensure that for new developments surface water is retained and managed on site before entering the water course (42).
 In a recent survey (11) over 90% of residents supported a policy whereby all new developments will be required to be planned to minimise additional surface water runoff.